AdhithyanM/MERN_food-finder-app/README.md

     3. Run the server by executing "npm run server" command from root folder.

-4. Setup the React App.
+4. Setup the react app by following below steps.
-   Steps for setting up the react app:
     1. Navigate to /webclient folder and execute the command "npm install" in order to install the required node packages.
     2. Run the app by executing the command "npm start".
 5. Access the application in browser using the url http://localhost:3000